hermangroup/docs/wallets/dashcore/backup.rst

 relatively dangerous way to store large amounts of funds - it is simply a database file storing private keys.
-While the convenience of storing a wallet file directly is fine for smaller holdings, it is more secure to to store large amounts of Dash on a single predefined address in a way that you are guaranteed access through any software supporting the protocol, rather than a specific implementation of that protocol.
+While the convenience of storing a wallet file directly is fine for smaller holdings, it is more secure to to store large amounts of Historia on a single predefined address in a way that you are guaranteed access through any software supporting the protocol, rather than a specific implementation of that protocol.
 If you are interested in this, read more about paper wallets, where the private